popstarfreas/DG-TS/zombiesabilities.md

 ### Upgrade Effect
  * Increases the heal
- * Increasing the range at which nemies will be cleared
+ * Increasing the range at which enemies will be cleared

 ## Dual Wield
 ### S S